cruftyoldsysadmin/documentation/CommandLineInterface.md

 ### Verify a Template

-Verify the signature of an Impact Template matches a particular user registered on the ixo system.
+Verify that the signature of an Impact Template matches a particular user registered on the ixo system.

 **Command:** registerTemplate